In short

 Project description

-This project tests a collection of anti-Tuberculosis compounds in various stages of development.
+This project (link is external) tests a collection of anti-Tuberculosis compounds in various stages of development.
 The challenge is to develop new, active anti-TB compounds and combinations with favorable properties for production at low cost, without clinically relevant interactions between drugs and cross-resistance with other TB drugs.
 These regimens will be compatible with drugs used to treat common comorbidities, such as HIV-AIDS and diabetes.

 Sciensano is implicated in the ‘In vivo profiling’.
 The objective is the establishment and use of various murine models to test new anti-TB drug candidates.
 Drug candidates will be assayed